novuhq/novu/README.md

 ## 📋 Read Our Code Of Conduct

 Before you begin coding and collaborating, please read our [Code of Conduct](https://github.com/novuhq/novu/blob/main/CODE_OF_CONDUCT.md) thoroughly to understand the standards (that you are required to adhere to) for community engagement.
-As part of our open-source community, we hold ourselves and other contributors to a high standard of communication.
+As part of our open-source Community, we hold ourselves and other contributors to a high standard of communication.
 As a participant and contributor to this project, you are agreeing to abide by our [Code of Conduct](https://github.com/novuhq/novu/blob/main/CODE_OF_CONDUCT.md).

 ## 💻 Need Help?